jonstjohn/crdb-settings/README.md

-# CRDB Settings
+# CRDB Settings (and other things) Tool

-This tool provides a way to examine CockroachDB cluster settings for specific releases or across multiple releases.
+This tool was originally designed to provide a way to examine CockroachDB cluster settings for specific releases or across multiple releases.
+However, it was recently modified to also support querying metrics.
+In the future, it may be renamed or split into different repositories.

 It provides the following:

-1. Discover new versions of CockroachDB and store default cluster settings
+1. Discover new versions of CockroachDB and store default cluster settings and metrics
-2. Serve a REST API for examining settings
+2. Serve a REST API for examining settings and metrics

 ## Command-line